Apply for Financial Aid

 Can I receive summer financial aid at more than one school?

-Students who enroll at two or more schools during summer 2022 are only eligible to receive financial aid at one institution for that term.
-Students who receive federal financial aid at two or more schools for overlapping enrollment periods (i.e., regular semesters and summer sessions) may be subject to reduction of financial aid at one or all schools.
-Any reduction of financial aid may result in a balance due to CSUN and a possible hold on future enrollment.
-The California College Promise Grant (CCPG) does not impact federal aid at CSUN.
+Receiving federal aid at multiple schools for overlapping enrollment periods (e.g., regular semesters and summer sessions) may be subject to a reduction of financial aid at one or all schools.
+Any reduction of aid may result in a balance due and a hold on future enrollment.